TheWickerMan/MiniatureHackerToolkit/RandomCheatsheet.md

 # JQuery

-To quickly display the version of JQuery in use - enter this into the browser inspect-elements console.
+To quickly display the version of JQuery in use - enter this into the browser inspect-elements console [FIREFOX].